 She is head of MMF’s Global Manta Ray program.

-Was part in discovering a new species of manta, and is currently working on describing a third species of manta.
+Was part in discovering a two species of manta, and is currently working on describing a third species of manta.

 Got manta rays listed on CITES, the biggest international conservation convention.

-Helped to expand and better manage marine protected area in the Western Indian Ocean, Southeast Asia and the Americas.
+Helped to expand and better manage marine protected areas in the Western Indian Ocean, Southeast Asia and the Americas.